 - Step 5: Foster Independence.
 Generally, older adults feel quite a sense of loss when they’re no longer able to drive, and it will be important to have a plan in place to permit them to keep as much independence as possible.

 At Absolute Companion Care, our professional caregivers help older adults continue to be independent by supplying safe, dependable transportation and accompaniment according to each individual’s preferred schedule.
 If the individual has a standing hair appointment every Thursday morning, lunch at the corner restaurant every Friday, and a painting class on Saturday mornings, all of these activities can seamlessly continue, regardless of his or her ability to drive.
-Contact us at 410-357-9640 to learn more about our home care services in Towson and the surrounding areas that are designed to enhance independence, safety and quality of life for your elder loved one.
+Contact us at 410-357-9640 to learn more about our professional home care in Harford County and the surrounding area.